Lukas-Justen/NLP-GoldenGlobes/README.md

 6. ```pip install google_images_download```
   Required for downloading the images of actors and their dresses

+7. ```conda install requests / pip install requests```
+  Required for downloading the images of actors and their dresses

 You will need to download the following additional nltk packages ```punkt```, ```words```, ```stopwords``` and ```averaged_perceptron_tagger```.
 In order to install the ```punkt``` packages you will need to run this command on the command line:

 ```python3 -m nltk.downloader punkt```